hotohoto/hotohoto.github.io/_posts/2019-05-20-linear-algebra.md

 - positive definite
 - applications
+  - Given vectors are centered random variable, Gramian matrix is approximately
+- equivalent to $A^T A$
-  - Given vectors are centered random variable, Gramian matrix is approximately proportional to the covariance with the scaling determined by the number of elements in the vector - Hermitian matrix
+- proportional to the covariance with the scaling determined by the number of elements in the vector
-  - complex square matrix
-  - the conjugate transpose matrix of a Hermitian matrix is the same matrix
-  - can be considered the extended concept of real symmetric matrix
 - isometry
   - a mapping that preserves distances